-of a standard hook shank.
+instead of a standard hook shank.
 Tubes are thicker than a conventional

 fly, an attribute most steelhead and salmon fishermen find desirable.
 Hook

 size and style can be varied for whatever situation you are fishing.
 Single,

 double and even treble hooks (regulations permitting) are all possibilities.
-Since the hooks

-tubes.
-Tube flies have been around for some time now, particularly in Europe.
+concept of tubes.
+Tube flies have been around for some time now,

 We have now had several successful years on the Internet selling quality